outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - example: every interface has the core interface injected, bc it has core components
     - there's usually one interface that is the base interface for any given structure

+  - add to useful structures
+    - intent sequences
+      - a 'requirement to survive' is the reason why an animal might develop bright colors, with varying intents:
+        - with intent to 'attract prey', bc 'prey are difficult to find'
+        - with intent to 'mimic a scarier animal' bc 'theyre not scary enough to disincentivize predators'
+        - with intent to 'store excess mutations' bc 'mutations occurred for no reason other than structural damage'
+      - the two intent sequences above overlap at the 'bright colors' node and diverge bc of different requirements, given their different positions relative to useful objects for survival (prey, predators, energy storage, change as energy)
+      - this is a way to determine alternate causes of the same variable, given useful system objects like requirements & incentives

   - add to solution automation workflows

+    - derived alternate merged interfaces (like the meaning interface) to avoid sub-optimal metrics inherent to each interface perspective, where the problem can be adjacently solved
+      - the 'survival' and 'evolution' perspectives have their own disadvantages, so merge them into an interface to avoid these disadvantages
+        - 'survival' disadvantages include errors like 'over-identifying threats', from survival functions like 'constantly checking for threats'
+        - 'evolution' disadvantages include errors like 'excess change, incompatible with other changes', from evolutionary functions like 'gene modification/activation/addition/movement'
+      - applying the survival function 'check for threats' to identify a threat of the change type that is 'incompatible changes with other changes' is one way to merge those components on these interfaces

     - apply definition of any other components of the workflow that havent been applied in other solution automation workflows or workflow-generating workflows
       - an 'insight path' is a 'shortcut to find new useful info' so apply the definition of 'shortcut'